My Philosophy

 • respiratory and cardiac conditions

-• nasogastric tube and g-tube use
+• nasogastric tubes and g-tubes

 • food allergy and intolerance